 Molly is a dangerous drug and often leads to adverse outcomes that many people don't take seriously.
 It has been sold in cheap drug deals as "ecstasy" and is often mistaken for being a safe drug that doesn't cause any adverse outcomes.

 The reality is that Molly can come in several different forms, some of which are more dangerous than others.
-The purest form of Molly is known as "crystal" or "ice" and often comes with a higher concentration of MDMA to amphetamine.
+The purest form of Molly is known as "crystal" or "ice" and often comes with a higher concentration of MDMA than amphetamine.

 When sold in its impure form, the drug may contain other ingredients, including ketamine, brodifacoum, arsenic, and strychnine.